 When your dog has a food allergy, changing to a plant-based diet can be beneficial, which your vet may suggest.
 Your veterinarian will also be likely to have you return for a follow-up visit to check on recovery or perform more tests to try and determine the allergen.

 There are some extra things you can do at home to help ease your dog’s skin problems, such as a medicated bath or supplements to go with the medication to help soothe and calm the infected area(s).
+You may also want to try a natural ear cleaner to clean and refresh itchy ears.
 However, bringing your pet to the vet is your best method of identifying your dog’s allergy.

 While identifying atopic dermatitis can be tricky, understanding your dog is key to knowing when it displays signs or symptoms of an ear infection.
 While you may not know what your dog is allergic to, if you sense that your dog is showing signs of an allergy, you can keep a close eye on what it comes in contact with or is eating to help you identify the root cause.
 Ultimately, treating your dog’s ears for atopic dermatitis will lead to a speedy and complete recovery, and your furry friend will be happy and feeling back to normal in no time!